IUSCA/bioloop/docs/upload.md

 | FAILED | Upload was pending (i.e. `status != COMPLETE`) for more than 24 hours, and was marked as failed |

 ## 5. Processing
-Uploaded chunked files are then merged into corresponding files by the worker `process_uploads`.
+Uploaded chunked files are then merged into corresponding files by the worker `process_upload`.
 After each file is created from its chunks, its MD5 checksum is matched with the expected MD5 checksum (this is the second stage of checksum validation).

 As files are processed successfully, the resources (chunks) associated with them are deleted.